Chrisp20/SportsMatchGame/README.md

 I have uploaded the code into my github respitory.

 Notable changes: removal of the score tracker that was in my wireframe, restart button, entire layout from potrait to landscape.
+I restarted on the app I total of 7 times, hope you all enjoy.

 DEMO DAY RECORDING for 11/14/2023 Class